Orbital States

 -

-position–Return the position vector as a numpy array [x, y, z] in km.
+position–Return the position vector as a numpy array in meters, shape (3,).

 -